-Commission orders in prior rate cases acknowledged the existence of the customers' dissatisfaction over water quality and pressure.
-However, in Docket No. 060261-WS, the Commission noted that the Utility was adequately addressing the concerns of the customers, and encouraged the Utility to continue its line flushing program.
-In Docket No. 090392-WS, it was determined that the Utility apparently was doing what it could to remove any water quality and pressure impediments under its control and that the customers' concerns were mainly aesthetic problems, not health compliance issues.
-The Commission noted that point of use home treatment systems are often the most cost effective mechanism to achieve customer aesthetic quality objectives, and that to treat the water provided by the Utility to the highest customer expectation could come at significant cost to customers, particularly since a significant portion of the water used at Pennbrooke is for irrigation.
+Our orders in prior rate cases acknowledged the existence of the customers' dissatisfaction over water quality and pressure.
+However, in Docket No. 060261-WS, we noted that the Utility was adequately addressing the concerns of the customers, and encouraged the Utility to continue its line flushing program.
+In Docket No. 090392-WS, it was determined that the Utility apparently was doing what it could to remove any water quality and pressure impediments under its control, and that the customers' concerns were mainly aesthetic problems, not health compliance issues.
+We noted that the use of home treatment systems are often the most cost-effective mechanism to achieve customer aesthetic quality objectives, and that to treat the water provided by the Utility to the highest customer expectation could come at significant cost to customers, particularly since a significant portion of the water used at Pennbrooke is for irrigation.